Laurence Silberman

-Laurence Hirsch Silberman (October 12, 1935 – October 2, 2022) was an American jurist, diplomat, and government official who served as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 1985 until his death.
+Laurence Hirsch Silberman (October 12, 1935 – October 2, 2022) was an American jurist and diplomat who served as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 1985 until his death.
 He was appointed in October 1985 by President Ronald Reagan and took senior status on November 1, 2000.
 On June 11, 2008, President George W. Bush awarded Silberman the Presidential Medal of Freedom.

 Early life and education

 Silberman was born in 1935 to a Jewish family in York, Pennsylvania.
 He graduated from Dartmouth College with a Bachelor of Arts in history in 1957.
 After serving six months of active duty in the US Army (five-and-a-half years in reserve), he attended Harvard Law School and graduated in 1961 with a Bachelor of Laws degree.